AlunAlun/Obsidian/V-CXO/Meetings/2025-08-22 Dean late august.md

 - [[Dean Smith]]

 ## Notes
+- Long article:
 	- Alun to write article on Rohan's impact at Freeverse
 	- Dean to write BPO/Shared Services at Zurich

 ## Action Points
 -